morgen-so/morgen-cw-sdk/README.md

 To trigger the workflow on Morgen's server, there are two options:
  - Call `.trigger()` on the workflow object in the script
+   - Note: There currently is no way to pass `httpParams` this way
  - Call the HTTP endpoint that is provided after the workflow is uploaded (and which stays the same for the lifetime of the workflow)
    - This enables setting `httpParams` in the `trigger` object, by passing